doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 krypton1@krypton.labs.overthewire.org's password:
 ```

 We're greeted by krypton ASCII art and asked for the password.
-If we decode (not to be confused with decrypt) the base64-encoded string, we get the password.
+If we decode (not decrypt) the base64-encoded string, we get the password.

 The aim of the game is to find the password for the next level.